Scarlet flycatcher

-The scarlet flycatcher or austral vermilion flycatcher (Pyrocephalus rubinus) is a species of flycatcher, closely related to the vermilion flycatcher.
-It is found in southeastern Bolivia and Brazil, Paraguay to Argentina and Uruguay.
-It is recognized as a species by some taxonomic authorities, including the International Ornithologists' Union.
-Others still consider it to be a subspecies of the vermilion flycatcher.
+The scarlet flycatcher or austral vermilion flycatcher (Pyrocephalus rubinus) is a passerine bird in the family Tyrannidae, the tyrant flycatchers.
+It is found in Argentina, Bolivia, Brazil, Colombia, Ecuador, Paraguay, Peru, and Uruguay.

-Taxonomy
+Taxonomy and systematics

 The scarlet flycatcher was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux.
-The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
+The bird was also illustrated in a hand-colored plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Muscicapa rubinus in his catalogue of the Planches Enluminées.
 The type locality was restricted to Tefé on the Amazon River by the American ornithologist John T. Zimmer in 1941.
 The scarlet flycatcher is now placed in the genus Pyrocephalus that was introduced in 1839 by the English ornithologist and bird artist John Gould.
-The species is monotypic.
-The generic name combines the Ancient Greek purrhos meaning "flame-coloured" or "red" and -kephalos meaning "-headed".
-The specific epithet rubinus is Medieval Latin for "ruby-coloured".
+The generic name combines the Ancient Greek purrhos meaning "flame-colored" or "red" and -kephalos meaning "-headed".
+The specific epithet rubinus is Medieval Latin for "ruby-colored".

-The scarlet flycatcher was formerly considered to be conspecific with the vermilion flycatcher (Pyrocephalus obscurus).
-The species were split based on a molecular phylogenetic study published in 2016.
+The further taxonomy of the scarlet flycatcher is unsettled.
+It was long considered to be the nominate subspecies of the vermilion flycatcher sensu lato.
+As of early 2025 the North and South American Classification Committees of the American Ornithological Society (AOS), the Clements taxonomy, and BirdLife International's Handbook of the Birds of the World (HBW) continue this classification, though HBW calls the species the common vermilion flycatcher.
+However, a molecular phylogenetic study published in 2016 suggested that it be treated as a full species.
+The IOC adopted the split in January 2017.
+As part of the split the IOC assigned the binomial Pyrocephalus obscurus to the now-reduced vermilion flycatcher.
+A study published in 2020 offered further support and was later cited by the IOC.

+The scarlet flycatcher Pyrocephalus rubinus as defined by the IOC is monotypic, and this article follows that treatment.